 Qatar has never defaulted on any payment of principal, premium or interest on any of its internal or external indebtedness.
-Qatar's long-term credit rating was downgraded one notch to AA- as of June 2017 and placed on "CreditWatch with negative implications" with a negative outlook as a result of the Qatar Political Developments.
+Qatar's long-term credit rating was downgraded to AA- as of June 2017 and placed on "CreditWatch with negative implications" with a negative outlook as a result of the Qatar Political

+Developments.
 In August 2017, S&P removed Qatar from "CreditWatch with negative implications", stating that, "This reflects our expectation that the authorities will continue to actively manage the impact of the boycott while preserving Qatar's core rating strengths, including strong public finances".
-Similarly, Qatar's foreign and local currency bond ratings by Moody's was downgraded to Aa3 in May 2017.
+Similarly, Qatar's foreign and local currency bond rating by Moody's was downgraded to Aa3 in May 2017.
 In July 2017, Qatar's Moody's rating was placed on negative outlook while the Aa3 rating was affirmed.
+In June 2018, Fitch raised its sovereign rating outlook for Qatar to "stable" from "negative", citing a "stabilising business sector due to public sector liquidity injections, and a narrowing government fiscal deficit."
+Following that, Fitch upgraded the outlook of all Qatari banks to "stable" in July 2018, reflecting Fitch's view that Qatar has successfully managed the effects of the diplomatic rift with some of its neighbours.
+Moody's took similar action in mid-July 2018, raising its long-term issuer rating to "stable" from "negative", citing "evidence of broad resilience of Qatar's credit metrics" as the key driver.

-Monetary and Financial System of Qatar
+Monetary and Financial System of Oatar